The emperor’s favourite horse was shod with gold. It had a golden shoe

 to have golden shoes too?”

-as that big creature yonder, that is waited on, and brushed, and has
+as that big creature over there, that is waited on, and brushed, and has

 meat and drink put before him?
-Don’t I belong to the imperial stable?”
+Don’t I belong to the royal stable?”

-“But _why_ is the horse to have golden shoes?
-Don’t you understand
+“But why does the horse have golden shoes?
+Don’t you understand?” asked the smith.

 “Go along!” said the smith.